mssfoobar/docs/docs/30_deployment/70-platform-aoh/60-setup-aoh-applications.md

 # Setup AOH Applications

-This section covers the setup of AOH.
-- it assumes that the pre-requists from the previous chapters were all met
+This section covers the setup of AOH. it assumes that the pre-requists from the previous chapters were all met:

+Pre-requisite

+- Cluster setup with the following (VPC-CNI, Coredns, kube-proxy, eks-pod-identify-agent)
+- Ingress
+- Databases (RDS)
+- Storage driver installed
+- Secrets manager installed for storing env secrets for the applications
+- Secrets store for extraction of secrets for AOH application
+- Certificate manager (for SSL certs.
+Please check your vendor for details)

 ### Create aoh storage class

 ```bash